WaterByWind/grafana-dashboards/UniFi-UAP/README.md

   3. If you do _not_ already have an InfluxDB output configured in your Telegraf instance:
     1. Merge the included `telegraf-outputs.conf` with your local Telegraf instance configuration:
     2. Edit the URL to your new InfluxDB instance
-    3. Edit the username and pawssword for this InfluxDB instance as appropriate
+    3. Edit the username and password for this InfluxDB instance as appropriate
 3. Restart Telegraf
 4. Import the included `unifi-ap-dashboard.json` as a new dashboard into your local Grafana instance